-Gov't.
-Code § 11356 (amended).
+Gov't Code § 11356 (amended).
 Building standards

-- SEC. .
-Section 11356 of the Government Code is amended to read: - (a) Article 6 (commencing with Section 11349) is not applicable to any building standards or administrative regulations that apply directly to the implementation or enforcement of a building standard, subject to the approval of the State Building Standards Commission. - (b) Article 5 (commencing with Section 11346) is applicable to those building standards, except that the office shall not disapprove those building standards nor refuse to publish any notice of proposed building standards if either has been approved by, and submitted to, the office by the State Building Standards Commission pursuant to Section 18935 of the Health and Safety Code. - (c) Article 11 (commencing with Section 11365.010) is not applicable to any regulatory action that affects a building standard or applies directly to the implementation or enforcement of a building standard.
+SEC. \\\\.
+Section 11356 of the Government Code is amended to read:

+- (b) Article 5 (commencing with Section 11346) is applicable to those building standards, except that the office shall not disapprove those building standards nor refuse to publish any notice of proposed building standards if either has been approved by, and submitted to, the office by the State Building Standards Commission pursuant to Section 18935 of the Health and Safety Code. - (c) Article 11 (commencing with Section 11365.010) is not applicable to any regulatory action that affects a building standard or applies directly to the implementation or enforcement of a building standard.